The Short-term Rational Lanczos Method and Applications: The short-term rational Krylov iteration

 \subsection{The $Q_m$-less procedure}

 The implementation of the proposed memory saving method is summarized in Algorithm~\ref{alg:rational_lanczos}.
 Step 4 relies on the fact that solving a single linear system with $p$ right-hand sides is more efficient than sequentially solving $p$ systems with the same coefficient matrix.
-Indeed, assuming for instance that a sparse direct solver is used, the symbolic analysis phase can be performed once, for all the considered right-hand sides.
+Indeed, assuming for instance that a sparse direct solver is used, the symbolic analysis phase { and the factorization step can be performed once, for all the considered right-hand sides.
+The same gains might be obtained in the sequential solution of the two systems if a very fine tuning of the adopted linear solver is possible.
+Nevertheless, also in the latter scenario the block solution strategy is still advantageous thanks to a better computer handling of the dense kernels involved in the solution process.
+Moreover, the coefficient factors need to be accessed only once avoiding an increment in the storage requirements. }

 In Algorithm~\ref{alg:rational_lanczos} we suppose that the shifts are given.
-Alternatively, online shift computation strategies can be easily incorporated in the algorithm; see, e.g., \cite{DruSim11_RKSM,Druskin2010,Guettel2013} for different shift selection strategies either offline or online.
+Alternatively, { dynamic} shift computation strategies can be easily incorporated in the algorithm; see, e.g., \cite{DruSim11_RKSM,Druskin2010,Guettel2013} for different shift selection strategies.
 Since $A$ is symmetric, all shifts can be taken to be real.

-Depending on the application of interest, Algorithm~\ref{alg:rational_lanczos} can be equipped with a stopping criterion in addition to a maximum value of $m$; different instances are discussed in section~\ref{Applications}.
+{ Algorithm~\ref{alg:rational_lanczos} should be equipped with a stopping criterion that must not involve the whole basis $Q_m$.
+Such a stopping criterion depends on the application of interest and different instances are discussed in section~\ref{Applications}.}

 \begin{remark} Algorithm~\ref{alg:rational_lanczos} can be generalized by replacing the starting vector $v$ with a full column rank matrix $V\in\mathbb{R}^{n\times p}$, $p> 1$.
 This generates the {\em block} rational Krylov subspace ${\cal K}_m(A,V,\b{\xi}_m) = {\rm range}([V, (I- \xi_1^{-1} A)^{-1} V,\ldots, \prod_{j=1}^{m-1} (I- \xi_j^{-1} A)^{-1}V])$.
 In this construction, many of the scalar quantities involved in Algorithm~\ref{alg:rational_lanczos} are replaced by $p\times p$ matrices.
 Also in this case, the matrix $J_m=Q_m^TAQ_m\in\mathbb{R}^{mp\times mp}$ can still be computed $Q_m$-less at low computational cost.
 We include the corresponding implementation as Algorithm~\ref{alg:block_rational_lanczos} in the appendix. {Analogously to the matrix form~\eqref{eq:rat:lanc:mtx}, the recurrences in Algorithm~\ref{alg:block_rational_lanczos} can be written as